 While in the program at Montana, Greta Wrolstad was awarded a Poetry Fellowship, served as the poetry co-editor of CutBank and attended the 2005 Summer Literary Seminar in St. Petersburg, Russia, on a scholarship awarded by Fence Books; the Greta Wrolstad Scholarship for Young Poets was subsequently created in her honor.
 Poems from her manuscript, Notes on Sea and Shore, have appeared in A Public Space, Black Warrior Review, The Canary, Octopus Magazine, and have been featured in the Best New Poets 2007 and Pushcart Prize XXXII anthologies.
 Greta was born on April 26th, 1981.

 Read her poem "Fontaine de Vaucluse" and read about the the Greta Wrolstad Scholarship for Young Poets, offered by the Summer Literary Seminars-Russia, here

 The University of Montana memorialized Greta Wrolstad with a bench and rock at the southwest corner of the Liberal Arts Building.
 This is a pleasant place to sit and spend some contemplative time.
 The bench has a plaque with a line from her collection, Notes on Sea and Shore: "At the river's first bend we come ashore, and on that shore, stones.
 Smooth, diminishing stones."
 This memorial was made possible by Greta's loving parents, Kathy and Ronald Wrolstad.
-There was a dedication ceremony on Sunday, May 10, 2009.
-Friends and family read poems by Greta, spoke about her tremendous spirit, and celebrated the great poet who left us too soon.
+At a dedication ceremony on Sunday, May 10, 2009, friends and family read poems by Greta, spoke about her tremendous spirit, and celebrated the great poet who left us too soon.